julienlevasseur/Profiler/README.md

 * Personnal AWS
 ...

-In each of those, I have something like :
+In each of these, I have something like :

 ```yaml
 profile_name: aws_dev